monsoonmaelstrom/book2/book2.md

 I take that as my cue to let someone else do the talking.

-“Lisette’s dead,” Alex says before anyone else has the chance to speak.
+“Lisette’s dead,” Alex answers, before anyone else has the chance to speak.

 “What?
-How?” she asks, looking more surprised than upset by the news.
+How?”
+Amelia asks, looking more surprised than upset by the news.

 “You remember how we told you all that magic could go sideways fast?”
-Alex asks.
+Alex inquires.

 Amelia nods.